What is Ajuga Turkestanica?

 The Bottom Line

 Many supplements claim to improve your performance in the gym and boost your bodybuilding results.
-Many are harmful (and some so illegal).
+Many are harmful (and some also illegal).

 But ajuga turkestanica is a pure, natural supplement that boosts muscle growth, strength and your athletic performance.
 When you add it to your supplement regimen, expect to see improvements in your stamina, recovery time and muscle mass.

-While it’s new to the workout scene, there’s a reason ajuga is the latest workout buzzword: science is in its corner to support it as an effective natural preworkout ingredient.
+While it’s new to the workout scene, there’s a reason ajuga is the latest workout buzzword: science is in its corner to support it as an effective natural supplement.*

 By: Angel Woodyard